-• To determine how far apart trees should be planted, look up the maximum width a given tree species is likely to attain.
+To determine how far apart trees should be planted, look up the maximum width a given tree species is likely to attain.
 The distance any two trees should be kept apart equals the sum of the maximum widths of the two trees divided by two.
 For example, a 'Desert Museum' Palo Verde can grow to 20 feet wide, and a Western Redbud to 18 feet.
 Twenty plus 18 divided by two equals 19 feet separation.
+However, in a residential setting, this can be reduced by one-third, to 12 feet, but more frequent watering will be needed.
 When the saplings are small, this distance will seem too far.
-Plant small shrubs, not trees, to fill in the space.
+Plant small shrubs which can be later removed, not trees, to fill in the space.

-• During the warm season, deep-soak established trees once a month to keep them healthy.
+During the warm season, deep-soak established trees once a month to keep them healthy.
 Many insect and disease problems are caused by insufficient water.
 Trees in place less than two years may need weekly watering depending upon the species.
 Keep track of soaking rains on your calendar.
 You can omit watering within two weeks of a soaking rain that lasts many hours.
-On sloping ground in Phoenix and Tucson, many monsoon rains happen too fast to soak in and do not deeply water the soil.
+On sloping ground, however, many heavy rains are over too quickly to soak in, and will not deeply water the soil.

-• Water landscape trees out around the drip line (farthest extent of the branches), not at the trunk.
+Water landscape trees out around the drip line, not at the trunk.
 This will encourage roots to grow out and better support the trunk against strong winds.
-Also, the water will soften up the ground and allow the roots to penetrate more easily.
-If the leafy crown of a tree is 16' in diameter, you will need a 50' soaker hose to lay around the circumference of the drip line.
-If water runs away from your hose, dig a shallow, level trench under the drip line and lay the hose in it.
-Run the soaker hose for one to three hours until the ground is soaked three feet down.
-Poke an iron rod with a handle into the ground to measure the water penetration depth.
+Also, water will soften up the ground and allow the roots to penetrate more easily.
+One way to water trees is with a soaker hose placed around the tree at the drip line.
+But a tree with a 14' diameter will require a 50' long soaker hose.
+Another way to deep water is basin irrigation.
+In either case, run the water for one to three hours until the ground is soaked three feet down.
+Poke an iron rod with a handle into the ground to measure water penetration depth.
 Allow the soil to dry out between waterings.